yufan88/matlab-image-reconstruction-algorithms/README.md

 # MATLAB reconstruction algorithms for undersampled AFM images

+You may use, share, or modify this file freely.
+You are welcome to contact luoyuf@bu.edu

 Following algorithms are contained in this folder:

 1. LCIS Algorithm description (http://www.math.ucla.edu/~bertozzi/papers/CMS11.pdf).